PROGRAMME LENGTH LLM

 Assessment is based on a combination of written examination at the end of the relevant semester and one or more course essays.
 In addition, students must complete a course in research skills and a dissertation on a topic within the specialism.
 The dissertation is planned and written between March and August each year.
 Guidance on the writing of a dissertation will be given.

 Teaching is organised on a modular basis.
 There are two 12-week semesters, the first beginning in the second week of September, the second at the end of January.
 Students can join either in September or January.
 Examinations are held at the end of each semester, in January and May.
-The dissertation is submitted at the beginning of September each year, regardless of start date.
+The dissertation is submitted at the end of August each year, regardless of start date.
 Courses are offered subject to the availability of staff, sufficient enrolment and sabbatical arrangements.

 Normally a 2(i) Honours degree in Law, or another related discipline, or equivalent.